cdl-geneseo/geneseo-dictionary/R/RIBHU.md

 # RIBHU

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : RIBHU

 Created by  Unknown User (gmm6), last modified by  Unknown User (cam37) on Nov 20, 2012

 (n.)
 An abbreviation for &quot;random IB hookup.&quot;  Usage is specific to Geneseo.  &quot; I don't want to have another RIBHU this weekend, so I'm going to stay in.&quot;  Martinelli, N-R, 2010.
 Obsolete Fall 2012.
 Montelli, N-R, 2012.